Signs of a Mouse in the House:

 - These paths often run along walls with furniture or hiding spots that mice can disappear behind.

 - Feces.
-Mice feces look like dark colored rice or like a little pellet.
+Mice droppings look like dark colored rice or like a little pellet.
 This may be seen along the paths the mouse has created as well as any places the mouse hangs out.
 Look for places that provide food sources or shelter.

 - Containers that look as if they have been chewed through by sharp, little teeth.
 This is most common in cardboard boxes like cereal boxes or rice bags or boxes.
 Mice will take over anything that may provide food or shelter.
 Bags or boxes that store clothing may be chewed through because the cloth inside provides great nesting material.

 - Nests.
 Nests are commonly found in drawers or cupboards.
 They can be made out of anything that mice can chew through, which is a lot!
 Clothes, cardboard, hair, the list is never-ending.

 - Storage containers.
 Just like in your house, mice will chew into boxed containers that are used for storage for the material, safety, or food that may be inside.

 - Look for trails and excrement.
 These may be more difficult to spot than in a house, but can be found anywhere rodents may hide such as corners, behind tool boxes, or around stored items.